 U.S. Highway 101 (US 101) is a central feature of the transportation system in the Paso Robles area.
 Access to this highway is important to local businesses, which are concentrated along the US 101 corridor.
 This highway is also a major north-south freeway connecting the major population centers of Los Angeles and the San Francisco Bay Area.
 In the Proposed Project vicinity, US 101 is a four-lane freeway with two lanes of travel in each direction.
 Interchanges on US 101 in the vicinity of the Proposed Project, reasonably foreseeable distribution components, and alternatives include those located at Niblick Road, 24th Street/State Route 46, Pine Street, a northbound on-ramp at 13th Street, and a northbound off-ramp at Paso Robles Street.
-Alternatives PLR-1A and PLR-C propose improvements in the vicinity of an unsignalized four-way intersection of US 101 with Wellsona Road.
+Alternatives PLR-1A and PLR-1C propose improvements in the vicinity of an unsignalized fourway intersection of US 101-North River Road with Wellsona Road.

 State Route 46 (SR 46) is the major east-west corridor in San Luis Obispo County that connects the Central Coast to the Central Valley, thus traffic on SR 46 is largely interregional, including substantial recreational, tourist and truck traffic (San Luis Obispo Council of Governments [SLOCOG] 2019).
+The City of Paso Robles, in collaboration with Caltrans and SLOCOG, is proposing to develop a new SR 46 overcrossing bridge at Union Road.
 As shown in Figure 4.17-1, SR 46 passes through roughly the middle of the Proposed Project, reasonably foreseeable distribution components, and alternatives area.
 The Proposed Project 70 kV new power line would cross SR 46 at Paso Robles Boulevard/Union Road, while the Proposed Project's 70 kV reconductoring segment would cross SR 46 near River Road.
-The northern reasonably foreseeable distribution new line segment would be installed within the SR 46 right of way adjacent to and northeast of Hunter Ranch Golf Course.
+The northern reasonably foreseeable distribution new line segment would be installed within the along one side of the SR 46 right of way adjacent to and northeast of Hunter Ranch Golf Course.
 The 70 kV power line under Alternative PLR-1A would cross SR 46 near the intersection with Branch Road.